wp-plugins/daves-wordpress-live-search/readme.txt

 1. This plugin wont work if you password-protected your wp-admin directory.
 If you want to protect this directory, see http://www.nkuttler.de/post/htaccess-protect-wordpress-admin/ for instructions on locking it down while still allowing AJAX
 1. Make sure no other plugin is including an earlier version of jQuery

-I don't get asked a lot of questions about this plugin, so here's the "known issues":

-1. There must only be one search box per page.
-If there is more than one search box, the plugin gets confused.
-This may be fixed in a future release.
-1. In the HTML, your search box must be named "s".
-This is the name the standard search widget uses, so this is only an issue for themers who include their own search box.
-1. This plugin will not work on PHP 4.x

 == Filters ==

 1. dwls_alter_results